MuhammedKpln/django-vue/README.md

 [![Build Status](https://travis-ci.com/MuhammedKpln/django-vue.svg?branch=master)](https://travis-ci.com/MuhammedKpln/django-vue)

 # Django + Vue boilerplate
+**This is not SPA.
+It is only for single page applications.**\
 Another Django + Vue boilerplate but in Laravel way!
-Well you no longer need create two seperate folder for backend and frontend.
-Eveything is already up and running!
+Did you want use Vue in your site on specific places?
+Eveything is built-in so you don't need to grab any vue script file from cdn provider.
+Isn't that good!?

 # Demo
 [https://django-vue-boilerplate.herokuapp.com/](https://django-vue-boilerplate.herokuapp.com/)